longr/cffi_example/guide.rst

 Modules and Packages
 ===================

-.. how to import
-.. different way (from X import Y, import X, import X.Y) and how to access modules.
-.. redo this with specific test package instead of fictional my_module.

-..
-In python modules are just python, `.py`, files.
-Packages are collections of modules in a directory with an `__init__.py` file in it.
-..
-Could this be written less formally?

 In python a module is a single python file ending in `.py` that can be imported using the command `import`.
 Each module has its own namespace, this means that functions in this module can call each other without having to reference the modules file name.
 Outside of the module, such as when we import it, the module name needs to be used when calling the a function in the file, such as in the example below.